lampardnk/codeforcer/README.md

 ---

 ### How can I use this?
-Unfortunately, slash commands is a new Discord feature so the bot won't work when it is added to your personal servers yet.
+Unfortunately, slash commands is a new Discord feature so the bot won't work immediately when it is added to your personal servers yet.
 This is because slash commands will take >1hr to register globally, this is a Discord thing so there's nothing I can do about it but wait for Discord to improve slash commands.
 For now I won't be switching to prefix commands because I much prefer slash commands features.

 ---